scrapy/scrapy/docs/topics/item-pipeline.rst

 =============

-After an item has been scraped by a spider, it is sent to the Item Pipeline which process it through several components that are executed sequentially.
+After an item has been scraped by a spider, it is sent to the Item Pipeline which processes it through several components that are executed sequentially.

 Each item pipeline component (sometimes referred as just "Item Pipeline") is a Python class that implements a simple method.
 They receive an item and perform an action over it, also deciding if the item should continue through the pipeline or be dropped and no longer processed.

-Typical use for item pipelines are:
+Typical uses of item pipelines are:

 * cleansing HTML data
 * validating scraped data (checking that the items contain certain fields)